distribution/distribution/docs/spec/api.md

 This API design is driven heavily by [content addressability](http://en.wikipedia.org/wiki/Content-addressable_storage).
 The core of this design is the concept of a content addressable identifier.
-It uniquely identifies content by taking a collision-resistent hash of the bytes.
+It uniquely identifies content by taking a collision-resistant hash of the bytes.
 Such an identifier can be independently calculated and verified by selection of a common _algorithm_.
 If such an identifier can be communicated in a secure manner, one can retrieve the content from an insecure source, calculate it